 - (a) This is not the last step before receiving funds.
 There will be a future point where you will be contacted to provide more detailed financial and supporting information.
-At this point we do not know how you will be contacted and specifically what the message will say about next steps. - (b) SBA may make an initial loan disbursement of an amount less than the approved loan amount due to current appropriations to the program. - (7) We still encourage you to have the list at the bottom of this document in order.
+We have now been told that once the EIDLEA \$ appear in your bank account, you should, within 7-10 days receive an email from the SBA that includes your application number and requesting the list of additional information needed to continue the EIDL loan process. - (b) SBA may make an initial loan disbursement of an amount less than the approved loan amount due to current appropriations to the program. - (7) We still encourage you to have the list at the bottom of this document in order.
 These documents encompass the numbers that you should know about your business anyway so that you can make the best decisions about going forward when the pandemic has passed. - (8) If you are approved for the EIDL, we recommend that you evaluate the impact of this new debt repayment on the cash flow of your business before moving forward to accept the money.
-VtSBDC advisors can provide assistance on how to evaluate. - ii) The Emergency Economic Injury Grant (EEIG) is the component added on 3/30/20 that allows a business to request an advance up to \$10,000. - (a) SBA has provided us with the information that the EEIG is figured on the calculation of \$1,000 per employee up to 10 employees. - (b) To be considered for an advance "up to \$10,000" a business needs to complete the streamlined EIDL application and (toward the end of that application) should check the box "to be considered" for this advance.
+VtSBDC advisors can provide assistance on how to evaluate.

+- ii) NOTE NAME CHANGE: The Economic Injury Disaster Loan Emergency Advance (EIDLEA) {FORMERLY the Emergency Economic Injury Grant (EEIG)} is the component added on 3/30/20 that allows a business to request an advance up to \$10,000. - (a) SBA has provided us with the information that the EIDLEA is figured on the calculation of \$1,000 per employee up to 10 employees. - (b) To be considered for an advance "up to \$10,000" a business needs to complete the streamlined EIDL application and (toward the end of that application) should check the box "to be considered" for this advance.
 You must check this box. - (c) At this point you will be asked for your BANKING Info: - (i) Bank Name - (ii) Account Number - (iii) Routing Number - (d) If you have already completed an EIDL application before 3/30 you will have to RE-APPLY for the advance option.
 This is regardless of whether you have received a denial. - (i) You should have received notice of this. - (ii) You need to have all of the information above prepared. - (e) According to SBA, the advance does not need to be paid back under any circumstances.
 If you proceed with the loan the advance will be deducted from the total amount available to you.
-And if you decide not to take the loan you may keep the advance. - (f) Please note: As a sole proprietor or LLC owner(s) that take an owners draw, you are allowed to count yourself as an employee for this streamlined application.
+And if you decide not to take the loan you may keep the advance. - (f) Please note: As a sole proprietor or LLC owner(s) that take an owners draw, you are allowed to count yourself as an employee for this streamlined application. - (g) The EIDLEA will appear in your bank account with the following description: SBA/Treasury.
+You will receive no notification that it is coming. - (i) And do NOT re-apply if you simply think too much time has passed.
+The ONLY reason to re-apply is if you applied before 3/30 as noted above, or if you have NOT RECEIVED an application #. - (ii) You can call the Hotline if you are concerned about the EIDLEA: 800-659-2955.